avipawade/git-demo/README.md

 # git-demo
-this  is demo of basics of Git and Github
+this  is demo of basics of Git and Github Avi